SAP/spartacus-docs/_pages/dev/features/express-checkout.md

 ## Configuring Express Checkout

-The configuration model for express checkout includes two properties: `express` and `defaultDeliveryMode`.
-These properties are defined in `checkout.config.ts`.

-Spartacus also provides some default delivery mode preferences, as shown in the following example:
+The configuration model for express checkout is defined in `checkout.config.ts`.
+This includes some default delivery mode preferences, as shown in the following example:

 ```typescript
 enum DeliveryModePreferences {